Eclipse-SDV-Hackathon-Accenture/maestro-challenge/README.md

 - Create a web user interface application, such as a dashboard, that displays the various workloads' health.

 ### Useful References for Creating and Enhancing Sample Scenarios

+This section offers guidance for creating a new sample scenario or improving the [Provided Sample Scenario](#provided-sample-scenario).
+While it does not provide a comprehensive list of resources, it aims to steer you in the right direction.
+If this section does not provide the guidance you need, please refer to the respective project’s documentation.
+See [Projects Involved](#projects-involved) for the project links.

 TODO: This section needs to be refined.
 The goal is to include key references to help users easily identify the doucmentation they need to enhance a scenario or create their scenario.
 If this section gets too long, we can place the contents in another document and reference it here.

 TODO - Some example references that may need to be included:
-- Ibeji - Adding onto an existing DT Provider: How do I add additional signals to my DT provider?
+- Ibeji:
+    - Reference the tutorial on how to write DTDL and create a vehicle model?
+        - DTDL is just a reference representation of a vehicle hardware, and DTDL is not explicility parsed by anything
+    - Reference the tutorial on creating DT provider
+        - This tutorial would cover adding new signals to a DT provider
+        - Include instructions on how to use managed subscribe, but through the Ibeji module.
+Users will not need to know that they are contacting Agemo.
+    - Reference the tutorial on consuming signals from Ibeji
-    - Freyja - Mappings config: How does a user add new mappings when there are new DT provider signals?
+    - Freyja - Mappings config: Need to mention that "after adding a new signal to your DT provider, modify the mapping config to map the DT provider’s signal with the Cloud."
-- Chariott - Service Discovery: How does a user configure their smart trailer application?
+- Chariott:
+    - How to use service discovery to register and discover applications
+    - How to find any of our services
+        Example: Ibeji's endpoint can be found through service discovery.
-- Freyja - Syncing signals to Azure: If a user wishes to integrate their scenario with Azure, which image would I need to pull to enable Freyja to sync to the cloud?
+- Freyja - Syncing signals to the cloud:
+    - If a user wishes to integrate their scenario with Azure, which image would I need to pull to enable Freyja to sync to the cloud?

 ## Need to know
 are there any knowledge requirements the participants should fullfill